matrix-org/dendrite/docs/sytest.md

 ## Finding out which tests to add

-We recommend you run the tests locally by using the SyTest docker image or manually setting up SyTest.
+We recommend you run the tests locally by using the SyTest docker image.
 After running the tests, a script will print the tests you need to add to `sytest-whitelist`.

 You should proceed after you see no build problems for dendrite after running: